Do you want to become a freelance editorial professional?

 You may want to check out the training courses run by the Publishing Training Centre (PTC).
 It offers highly regarded courses in both proofreading and copy-editing that are done by distance learning, particularly useful to us here in Northern Ireland.
 More information can be found here.

-In addition, the SfEP runs a mentoring scheme for proofreading and copy-editing, but you have to have completed some basic training first.
+The CIEP also runs a wide variety of short training courses.
+In addition, the Institute runs a mentoring scheme for proofreading and copy-editing, but you have to have completed some basic training first.
 More details of the mentoring scheme are here.

-And if you fancy learning how to be a book indexer, the Society of Indexers runs a range of (distance learning) training courses.
+And if you fancy learning how to be a book indexer, the Society of Indexers runs a (distance learning) training course.

 Of course, becoming a qualified professional proofreader or editor and earning a living as a freelance proofreader/editor are two different things.
 To be successful as a freelancer, you’ll also need some business skills.
 As a self-employed person, you will be responsible for your finances (including tax and National Insurance), marketing, client liaison, etc.